Making Democracy Work Award

 To learn more, or to nominate a local female advocate, please click here.

 2014 MDW Rcipient

 The 2014 reecipient of the "Making Democracy Work Award" was Ann Kraft.
 Ann Kraft lived and worked in Flint since 1955 and received her Bachelor's degree from Michigan State University.
 She has served in a variety of volunteer roles with numerous organizations in the Flint area, including: nine years with Quota International of Flint, the Flint Women and Girl's Fund, Court Street United Methodist Church and 34 years with the League of Women Voters.
 Ann's career was also focused on building strong communities, with her work at the Urban Coalition of Greater Flint and the Flint Neighborhood Improvement and Preservation Project.
 We are very excited to honor Ann for her excellent work on behalf of the citizens in the Flint area!

 2012 MDW Recipient

-The Flint Area League of Women Voters is pleased to announce that Diane Bayeh is the 2012 recipient of the Making Democracy Work Award.
+The Flint Area League of Women Voters is pleased to announce that Diane Bayeh has been selected the 2012 recipient of the Making Democracy Work Award.
 Diane Bayeh is the current Treasurer of Mt.
 Morris Township.
 She previously served on the Township board as a Trustee.

 Bayeh has an extensive history of involvement in the democratic process.
 She is known for her grass roots efforts of reaching out to encourage people to become involved in local government and make elected officials accountable to the people they serve.